feevos/popmcmc/README.md

 # popmcmc++
 Population mcmc c++ library.

 This is a population mcmc c++ library.
-It incorporates basically 4 algorithms, 3 reliable and tested.
+It incorporates 4 algorithms, 3 reliable and tested and one experimental.
-DE,DES based on differential evolution- Braak et al. (2006) and GWS - Goodman and Weare 2010, the stretch move.
-There is also a new experimental one (PCX), inspired from the PCX crossover (Deb et al. 2002).
-Parallel tempering versions are also provided (Algos: DE_PT, DES_PT, GWS_PT, PCX_PT).
+Tested algorithms: DE,DES based on differential evolution- Braak et al. (2006), Streens 2002 -
+and GWS (Goodman and Weare 2010), the stretch move.

+Experimental one (PCX), inspired from the PCX crossover (Deb et al. 2002).
+Parallel tempering versions are also provided (Algos: DE,DES,GW_Stretch,PCX,DE_PT, DES_PT, GW_Stretch_PT, PCX_PT).

-DEPENDS: intel TBB.
+Dependencies: intel TBB.

 The library is fully parallelized using intel TBB library.
-There is the option of selecting number of threads, or running in single thread mode.
+There is the option of selecting number of threads, or running in single thread mode, without the use of TBB.

 Jumping in the examples directory should get you started easily.
-The algorithm outputs variable chains and last columnt has loglikelihood values.
+The algorithm outputs variable chains and last column has loglikelihood values.
 Start with example Rosenbrock, it's better documented than others.
-Example multiv_gaussian has also an experimental implementation of combo stepper, needs debugging (on my TODO list), avoid using it.
+Example multiv_gaussian has also an experimental implementation of combo stepper, that *needs debugging* (on my TODO list), *avoid using* it.

-The only file that you need to check to understand how the library works is mcmc.hpp, it should be kind (-ish) self explanatory.

-Promise I'll add proper documentation quite soon.

-compile: g++ -std=c++14 main.cpp -o main -ltbb
+compile: g++ -std=c++14 main.cpp -o main -ltbb -O3

+Software tested with gcc 5.4.0